Back to blog

 With the basics out of the way, it’s time to choose the specific marketing automation platform for your agency.
 Once you do, you’ll learn how to best integrate it with your existing tools and systems.

-With the number of marketing automation platforms on the market, choosing a single one for your business can be a daunting task.
-Here are the factors to keep in mind to make this process significantly easier.
+With many marketing automation platforms on the market, choosing one for your agency can be a daunting task.
+Consider these factors to make the process easier.

 • Budget.
 Unfortunately, your budget often dictates your options, so let’s start there.
 Choose a platform that offers the best value for money, reviewing its number of users, clients, and features.